ets-labs/python-dependency-injector/docs/introduction/index.rst

 .. meta::
    :keywords: Python,DI,Dependency injection,IoC,Inversion of Control
-   :description: Current section of documentation is designed to give an
+   :description: Current section of the documentation is provides an
-                 overview on dependency injection, inversion of
-                 control and Dependency Injector framework.
+                 overview of the dependency injection, inversion of control and Dependency Injector framework.

-Current section of documentation is designed to give an overview on the dependency injection, inversion of control and the ``Dependency Injector`` framework.
+Current section of the documentation provides an overview of the dependency injection, inversion of control and the ``Dependency Injector`` framework.

 ..  toctree::